UKHomeOffice/pttg-financial-status-service-stub/README.md

 **Overview**

-A stub to represent a banking interface for the Finanical Status Service.
+A stub to represent a banking interface for the Financial Status Service.
 Also provides a central repository for acceptance test data.

 -

 **Demo Data**

-Add any data files to be automatically inserted,  to the src/test/resources folder with the prefix **demoData**
+Add any data files to be automatically inserted, to the src/main/resources folder with the prefix **demoData**

 -